All about Game of Thrones in Iceland

 TIME TO GEEK OUT

-The list below includes filming locations all over the country, so they can’t all be seen in a single day tour (Iceland is small, but we’re not that small!).
-The Game of Thrones tour, however, includes some of the most popular and iconic landscapes from the show, which really allow visitors to transport themselves to the harrowing world of Westeros.
+The list below includes filming locations all over the country, so they can’t all be seen in a single-day tour (Iceland is small, but we’re not that small!).
+The Game of Thrones tour, however, includes some of the most popular and iconic landscapes from the show, which allow visitors to transport themselves to the harrowing world of Westeros.

-And while the sites are truly breathtaking in their own right, what really makes the tour something special are the geeked-out superfans who guide them—some of the guides were even extras on the show and have some pretty great stories from filming on location.
+And while the sites are truly breathtaking in their own right, what makes the tour something special is the geeked-out superfans who guide them—some of the guides were even extras on the show and have some pretty great stories from filming on location.

 GAME OF THRONES FILMING LOCATIONS IN ICELAND (arranged by site name)